turingschool-projects/kwk-level3-swift/sessions/delete_functionality_lab.markdown

 ```
 * Run your app - is the delete functionality working?
 It should be.
 If not, re-read through this, double-checking everything, then ask another team or an instructor for a second pair of eyes.

+### ❗️Commit Your Work ❗️

+In Xcode, select `Source Control`, `Commit`, type in a message describing your changes (probably "Add delete functionality"), then click Commit Files.

 #### Extension